SSyncropel Docs

 Prerequisites

-• Two daemons.
+• Two instances.
 The simplest setup: one running on the default port (9100) and a second on 9201 in a separate terminal.
 Both can live on the same machine; that's what this tutorial uses.

 • Identity initialized on each — spl identity show should report a DID; if not, spl identity generate.